latchset/custodia/docs/source/readme.rst

 Some APIs are provisional and may change in the future.

--  Kubernetes and Docker authenticator and authorizer modules in ``custodia.kubernetes``.
 -  Command line interface in module ``custodia.cli``.
 -  The script custodia-cli.